KPDileepKumar/stock_pipeline/readme.md

   `docker-compose exec postgres psql -U admin -d stock_pipeline -c "SELECT tablename FROM pg_tables WHERE schemaname='public';"`
   `docker-compose exec postgres psql -U admin -d stock_pipeline -c "SELECT * FROM stock_data;"`

 Using pgAdmin (Desktop):

 - If Docker maps Postgres host port to host (check docker-compose ps for published port), connect pgAdmin to the Docker Postgres with:

   Host: localhost
   Port: the host-mapped port (usually 5432 or 5433 depending on your compose) Maintenance DB: postgres
   Username: <POSTGRES_USER> (e.g. admin)
   Password: <POSTGRES_PASSWORD>
-    Then expand: Servers → server → Databases → stock_pipeline → Schemas → public → Tables → right-click → View/Edit Data → All Rows
+  Then expand: Servers → server → Databases → stock_pipeline → Schemas → public → Tables → stock_data → right-click → View/Edit Data → All Rows

-If pgAdmin shows a different server (e.g., local PostgreSQL 17), create a new server entry pointing to the Docker port.
+If pgAdmin has a server with port already in use (e.g., local PostgreSQL 17), create a new server entry pointing to the Docker port.